joshbruce/content-joshbruce.com/content/web-development/2021-site-in-depth/content.md

 ### User preferences first

 If a user prefers dark color schemes, I want to respect that.
-Agin, looking at the stylesheet, you'll see a media query that says `preferse-color-scheme`.
+Agin, looking at the stylesheet, you'll see a media query that says `prefers-color-scheme`.
 By default the site uses a light theme and modifies what it needs to in order to go into dark mode.

 [Firefox](https://www.mozilla.org/en-US/firefox/new/) has some good accessibility tools built in.
 And I use them to check for contrast, tab order, and other things.